NoskovIvan/WhiteNightHack/README.md

 Advantages of Smart Rechanger for drivers:

-• Driving car by optimal way
+ - Driving car by optimal way
-• Focus on experience not on
-EV charger avaibility
+ - Focus on experience not on EV charger avaibility
-• Going directly to parking lot not wasting time to find one
+ - Going directly to parking lot not wasting time to find one
-• Ability to compare prices and choose the best fit
+ - Ability to compare prices andchoose the best fit

 Advantages of Smart Rechanger for prorerty owners:

-• Additional cashflow from better utilising parking lots
+ - Additional cashflow from better utilising parking lots
-• Additional cashflow from EV
+ - Additional cashflow from EVcharger
-charger
-• Additional cashflow from crossselling
+ - Additional cashflow from crossselling
-• Simply to install equipment and low barrier to entry to market
+ - Simply to install equipment andlow barrier to entry to market
-• All processes are automated
+ - All processes are automated

 # Finally